Holden Heights 79 Exceptional

 What's it like Living in Holden Heights?

-Holden Heights is a small-sized city located in the state of Florida.
-The city has a population of 3,506 inhabitants.
-With a population density of 3,419 people per square mile, Holden Heights is well above the nation's average density level.
-If we look at the most recent Census, Holden Heights is known to have a predominantly White population.
-The next two most common races are Black and Asian.
-In Holden Heights, there seems to be a shift in population towards an older age group.
-The average age of the population is now 49, which is significantly higher than the nation’s average.
-In Holden Heights, only 50% of people over the age of fifteen are married.
-This city could be a good option for singles ready to mingle.
+Holden Heights, Florida is a small city with a population of 3,632 people.
+In Holden Heights, there are 3,511 people per square mile, which is well above the national population density average.
+The majority of Holden Heights residents report their race to be White; this is followed by Black and Asian.
+With an average age of 49 years, Holden Heights residents appear to be older compared to the national average.
+For seniors and retirees, this city presents itself as a compelling choice.
+Single men and women might be happy to hear that in Holden Heights, only 50% of the population is married.
 When traveling to work, spending unnecessary time in your vehicle is not ideal and downright frustrating.
 Across all of America, the average one way commute time is 26 minutes, unfortunately, living in Holden Heights offers up a higher than average one way commute time of 30 minutes.

 Best Places to Live in and Around Holden Heights